gcampbell-msft/fixed-pending-release/README.md

 ```

 Note that this action is triggered by the `release.published` event, which occurs when a new release is published in your repository.
+Additionally, if there are cases where you want to use this manually, you should `workflow_dispatch` and you should likely set `isExternalLaunch` to `"true"`.

 ## Assumptions